gamezober/gamezober.github.io/_posts/Music in the city.md

 layout: post
 title: The 1, 2, and 3 are alive with the sound of Data !
 ---
-imporImagine you are a talented [Insert instrument here] player and you were just acccepted into the coveted Manhattan School of Music.
+Imagine you are a talented [Insert instrument here] player and you were just acccepted into the coveted Manhattan School of Music.
 You are excited about the opportunity to develop as an artist, and the network of other talented artists the program will connect you with, but you are concerned about the cost.
 Fortunately you have a skill that can make you money while living in one of if not the most expensive cities in the United States.
 You also will have access to the biggest stage in the world...no, not Carnegie Hall...the NYC Subway system!

 The MTA website provides data on the number of Entries and Exits for each turnstile in each station by day.
 Each file contains data for one week, and data is updated weekly.
 Since class at the MSM started last week, I looked at the most recent week's data (2017-01-14) to see where are the best stations for a musician to perform to gain themost exposure, and hopefully make the most money!